corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Major Update

-Version 3.0.0 is fully updated for Stellaris version 3.1 "Lem" which introduced breaking script syntax changes and thus this mod is not backwards compatible with earlier versions of Stellaris.
+Versions 3.0.0 and above are fully updated for Stellaris version 3.1 "Lem" which introduced breaking script syntax changes and thus this mod is not backwards compatible with earlier versions of Stellaris.
 You can manually download the most recent version of this mod without breaking change here: [2.2.0](https://github.com/corsairmarks/combined_stellaris_enhancements_and_fixes/releases/tag/2.2.0).

 You only need the contents of the `mod` folder for a local install, disregard the other directories and files.
 You should rename the folder and then copy the entire (renamed) folder into the local `mod` folder.
 More instructions on where to install local mods can be found on the [wiki](https://stellaris.paradoxwikis.com/Mods).